 The screenshot above shows the Details Window of the XMLSpyEnterpriseUserManualENHTML instance of the EnglishWebPage class.
-You can add an rdfs: label Of rdfs: comment element to the instance by editing the value field of rdfs: label or rdfs: comment, respectively, and then pressing Enter.
-The dropdown list for these two elements offers options for the value of the xml: lang attribute that can be defined for them.
-When a label or comment is added, it appears in a bold, dark gray font.
-If you wish to delete an rdfs: label Of rdfs: comment element, go to the Detail View of the instance, select the instance, right-click the label or comment, and select Remove Label or Remove Comment, respectively.
+You can add an rdfs:label of rdfs:comment element to the instance by editing the value field of rdfs:label or rdfs:comment, respectively, and then pressing Enter.
+The dropdown list for these two elements offers options for the value of the xml:lang attribute that can be defined for them.
+When a label or rdfs:comment is added, it appears in a bold, dark gray font.
+If you wish to delete an rdfs:label or rdfs:comment, and select Remove Label or Remove Comment, respectively.